-Information on the criminal court process for offenders arrested in White County Georgia and booked into the Gainesville Regional Youth Detention Center.
+Information on the criminal court process for offenders arrested in Faribault County Minnesota and booked into the Faribault County Jail.
 From the arrest to the sentencing and everything in between.

-Arrest is when Georgia, White County, and local police take a person into custody and start the legal process.
+Arrest is when Minnesota, Faribault County, or local police take a person into custody and start the legal process.
 The arrested person may or may not be immediately jailed.

-In less serious crimes, the person may only be given a citation ordering that they appear in municipal or White County court on a certain date.
-In cases involving more serious crimes, the person is usually placed in the county jail until an arraignment, or a judge decides the next step.
+In less serious crimes, the person may only be given a citation ordering that they appear in municipal or Faribault County court on a certain date.
+In cases involving more serious crimes, the person is usually placed in the Faribault County jail until an arraignment, or a judge decides the next step.

-Booking is when the White Countysheriff or local police gather information such as the detainee’s name, address and why the person is being arrested.
+Booking is when the sheriff or local police gather information such as the detainee’s name, address and why the person is being arrested.
 Booking also includes fingerprinting, criminal history, investigation and verification of identity.
 Bail for lower-level crimes may be set right after booking so the arrested has the opportunity to “bail or bond out” before being detained.

 The prosecution, sometimes called “the government” or “the people” or “the state” is the side that press the charges and seeks punishment for the offense.
-These are attorneys that work for the state of Georgia, White County or a city or town.
-The prosecuting attorney for the county or the district is called the District Attorney or Solicitor.
+These are attorneys that work for the state of Minnesota, Faribault County or a city or town.
+The prosecuting attorney for Faribault County or the district is called the County Attorney or Assistant County Attorney.
 A U.S. Attorney prosecutes federal cases.